statichunt/statichunt/content/themes/hugo-copper.md

 author: Gethugothemes
 author_link: https://gethugothemes.com
 date: 2022-12-17T00:00:00.000Z
+description: >-
-description: Copper is a fantastic Hugo theme that is perfect for creating any SaaS landing page website.
+  Copper is a fantastic Hugo theme that is perfect for creating any SaaS landing page website.
 It offers a great combination of text, graphics, and white spaces that looks simple yet awesome.
 ssg:
   - Hugo
 css:
   - Bootstrap
+ui: []
 cms:
   - Markdown
 category: